-Audio and Video routed separately
+2. Audio and Video routed separately

 Route the audio and video separately to the Radiance and a receiver.
 Connect the TV/projector to Output 2 (424X) or Output 4 (444X).
-You can set the display output to "Video Only", if necessary.
+This output has its audio turned off by default and so is correct by default for this case.

-Receiver in front of Radiance
+3. Receiver in front of Radiance

 You can use an AVR in front of the Radiance to switch the video sources.
-Note that some AVR's add artifacts to the video, so turn off all video processing in the AVR.
-Connect the TV/projector to the highest number Radiance Pro output.
-You can set the display output to "Video Only", if necessary.
+Note that some AVR's add artifacts to the video.
+So turn off all video processing in the AVR.
+Connect the TV/projector to Output 2 (424X) or Output 4 (444X).
+This output has its audio turned off by default and so is correct for this case.